 - 1. Telephone Number - Name and Company Name Provide GSOC with your name.
 Do not submit a ticket under someone else's name. - 3.
 Mailing Address - 4.
-Email Address - Alternate (Field) Contact Name and Phone Number - Please provide the cellular telephone number of the person to be contacted during the excavation project. - 6.
-Type of Work The specific reason for the work as compared to the work method.
+Email Address - Alternate (Field) Contact Name and Phone Number - Please provide the cellular telephone number of the person to be contacted during the excavation project. - Type of Work The specific reason for the work as compared to the work method.
 For

-- example, "installation of a sanitary sewer lateral" is much more helpful than "digging a sewer line." - 7.
-Work Being Done for Your name, the customer's name or the general contractor's name is sufficient.
+- example, "installation of a sanitary sewer lateral" is much more helpful than "digging a sewer line." - Work Being Done for Your name, the customer's name or the general contractor's name is sufficient.

 8. Duration - An estimate of how long you plan on being at the job site.
 A locate ticket is valid for 14 calendar days.
-If the duration of the work will extend beyond 14 calendar days, you must request an update on the ticket at least 48 hours, excluding weekends and holidays, prior to the expiration of the 14 day period (unless arrangements are made with the affected operators to periodically remark).
-If the project will exceed 6 months, a new ticket must be sought prior to the expiration of the 6-month period.
+If the duration of the work will extend beyond 14 calendar days, you must request an update on the ticket at least 48 hours, excluding weekends and holidays, prior to the expiration of the 14 day period (unless arrangements are made with the affected operators by mutual agreement to periodically remark, verify or refresh the marks, in which case the notice is valid for 6 months from the start time stated